sys-256/Blahajbot/README.md

 install the libraries: discord.py, requests

-Then at the bottom of the "blahajbot.py" script, put in your discord application token, close the parenthesis and close the brackets, then run!
+Then at the bottom of the "blahajbot.py" script, put in your discord application token and run the bot!

 Enjoy the Blahaj bot script I made